My travels through the decades

 When was travelling more exciting?

-The 1990s certainly offered a more authentic experience, as we could meet humble locals in isolated regions who had little exposure to international visitors.
+For me, the 1990s certainly offered a more authentic experience, as we could meet humble locals in isolated regions who had little exposure to international visitors.
 There were fewer tourist attractions and reaching them was sometimes a challenging task.
 Only the most determined adventurers were taking on such journeys.